-Previous doctoral candidates have successfully completed PhDs under Erica's supervision on early German cinema, AIDS and cultural representation, exiles and the European Film Fund, authorship in Elfriede Jelinek, and Siegfried Kracauer and Berlin School Cinema.
-Erica currently (co)-supervises PhD projects on Hollywood romantic comedies and their European reception; the documentary and art practice of Jürgen Böttcher; German film under UK and US occupation in the immediate postwar; the curatorial work of Lotte Eisner; interwar British writing on Weimar Germany; and Moving Image and the Colonial Imaginary.
-She welcomes PhD candidates in any of her key research areas.
+Previous doctoral candidates have successfully completed PhDs under Erica's supervision on early German cinema, AIDS and cultural representation, exiles and the European Film Fund, authorship in Elfriede Jelinek; Siegfried Kracauer and Berlin School Cinema; Hollywood romantic comedies and their European reception.
+Erica currently (co-)supervises projects on the documentary and art practice of Jürgen Böttcher; German film under postwar UK and US occupation; Lotte Eisner as archivist, curator and writer; Romy Schneider; interwar British writing on Weimar Germany; and Moving Image and the Colonial Imaginary.

 For more details, please see her full research profile.

 - The German Cinema Book (2nd edn.
 2019)

 - Dietrich’s Ghosts.
 The Sublime and the Beautiful in Third Reich Film (2004)